MoveRotateResize/Unity-HDRP-Water-Demo/README.md

 # HDRP Water Sample Scenes

+**Nothing Updated Yet.
+This is a Work in Progress

 This is my updated version of this amazing Unity Demo Scene.
 It show cases my assets
 - I've redone the lighting and weather effects from scratch
   - This updated demo shows off...